Select Page

 When we talk about Ransomware as a Service (RaaS), we are referring to a business model in the underbelly of the internet, where nefarious developers lease their ransomware software to affiliate criminals.

-In essence, it’s a subscription-based model where cybercriminals purchase a ransomware kit, use it for their criminal endeavors, and split their profits with the RaaS provider.
+Movies, wine, cheese, underwear—you can get everything on subscription these days.
+And ransomware is no exception.
+In essence, the ransomware provider sells cybercriminals a ransomware kit, the cybercriminals use it for their criminal endeavors, and split their profits with the RaaS provider.

-While it’s tempting to just lump RaaS into the general history of ransomware, it has a unique trajectory.
+It’s tempting to just lump RaaS into the general history of ransomware.
+But it has its own unique trajectory.

-Born out of the growth of the Software as a Service (SaaS) model, RaaS emerged as a profitable venture for cybercriminals around 2016, with the launch of the notorious Cerber ransomware.
+RaaS was born out of the growth of the software as a service (SaaS) model.
+It emerged as a profitable venture for cybercriminals around 2016, with the launch of the notorious Cerber ransomware.

-It presented a new business model in the cybercrime world where tech-savvy developers and less-skilled operators could symbiotically profit from the misery of ransomware victims.
+It presented a new business model in the cybercrime world.
+Gleefully, tech-savvy developers and less-skilled operators realized that they could symbiotically profit from the misery of ransomware victims.

 How the RaaS model works